 Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPR, MNR Introduction This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and deals with an Application for Dispute Resolution by the Landlord for: - 1.
 An Order of Possession Section 55; and - 2.
 A Monetary Order for unpaid rent Section 67.
-Given the Landlord's signed proof of service, I find that the Landlord served the Tenant personally with the Notice of Direct Request Proceeding on February 24, 2014 in accordance with the Act.
+Given the Landlord's signed proof of service, I find that the Landlord served each Tenant in person with the Notice of Direct Request Proceeding and all supporting documents on January 16, 2015 in accordance with the Act.
 Issue(s) to be Decided Is the Landlord entitled to an Order of Possession?
 Is the Landlord entitled to a monetary order for unpaid rent?
-Background and Evidence The Landlord provides the following evidentiary material: - A copy of the Proof of Service of the Notice of Direct Proceeding; - A copy of a residential tenancy agreement signed by the Parties indicating a tenancy start date of February 1, 2013 and a monthly rent of \$975.00 due on the first day of the month; - A copy of a 10 day notice to end tenancy for unpaid rent (the "Notice") issued on February 12, 2014 with a stated effective vacancy date of February 22, 2014 for \$975.00 in unpaid rent; and - A proof of service of the Notice showing that the Landlord served the Notice to the Tenant personally on February 312 2014.
-The Tenant did not make an application to dispute the Notice.
+Background and Evidence In the Application made January 16, 2015 the Landlord claims unpaid rent of \$975.00 due as of January 1, 2015 and provides the following evidentiary material: - A copy of the Proof of Service of the Notice of Direct Proceeding; - A copy of a residential tenancy agreement signed by the Parties indicating a tenancy start date of July 11, 2014 and a monthly rent of \$975.00 due on the first day of the month; - A copy of a 10 day notice to end tenancy for unpaid rent (the "Notice") issued on January 6, 2015 with a stated effective vacancy date of January 16, 2015, automatically corrected to January 19, 2015, for \$975.00 in unpaid rent due January 1, 2015; and - A proof of service of the Notice showing that the Landlord served the Notice to the Tenant on January 6, 2014 by posting the Notice on the door.
 Analysis Section 55 of the Act provides that a landlord may request an order of possession of a rental unit by making an application for dispute resolution where a notice to end the tenancy has been given by the landlord, the tenant has not disputed the notice by making an application for dispute resolution and the time for making that application has expired.
 Section 46 of the Act provides that a tenant may, within 5 days after receiving a notice to end tenancy for unpaid rent, pay the overdue rent, in which case the notice has no effect, or dispute the notice by making an application for dispute resolution.
 If a tenant does not pay the rent or make an application to dispute the notice, the tenant is conclusively presumed to have accepted the end of the tenancy and must vacate the unit by the effective date of the notice.
-Based on the submissions of the Landlord, I find that the Notice was received by the Tenant on February 12, 2013.
-I also find that the Tenant has failed to pay the rent and has not made an application to dispute the Notice by February 17, 2014.
+Based on the submissions of the Landlord, I find that the Notice was deemed received by the Tenant on January 9, 2015.
+I also find that the Tenant has failed to pay the rental arrears and has not made an application to dispute the Notice within the time required.
 I find therefore that the Landlord is entitled to an Order of Possession and a Monetary Order for unpaid rent in the amount of \$975.00.
 Conclusion I grant an Order of Possession to the Landlord effective two days after service on the Tenant.
 Should the Tenant fail to comply with the order, the order may be filed in the Supreme Court of British Columbia and enforced as an order of that Court.
 Page: 3 I grant the Landlord an order under Section 67 of the Act for the amount of \$975.00.
 If necessary, this order may be filed in the Small Claims Court and enforced as an order of that Court.